raspberrypilearning/comic-character/en/step_2.md

 --- collapse ---

 ---
-title: Using operators in Javascript
+title: Using operators in JavaScript
 ---